otrv4/otrv4/otrv4.md

 **Alice:**

-* Validates that `Rb` is on curve Ed448, in the correct group and that they do not degenerate.
+* Validates that `Rb` is on curve Ed448, that it is in the correct group, and that it does not degenerate.
 * Computes `Rab = Rb * a3`.
 * Checks whether `Rab == Pa - Pb`.

-If everything is done correctly, then `Rab` should hold the value of `(Pa - Pb) * ((G2 * a3 * b3) * (x - y))`, which means that the test at the end of the protocol will only succeed if `x == y`.
+If everything is done correctly, then `Rab` should hold the value of `(Pa - Pb)
+* ((G2 * a3 * b3) * (x - y))`.
+This test will only succeed if the secret
+information provided by each participant are equal (essentially `x == y`).
 Further, since `G2 * a3 * b3` is a random number not known to any party, if `x` is not equal to `y`, no other information is revealed.

 ### Secret information

 The secret information `x` and `y` compared during this protocol contains not only information entered by the users, but also information unique to the conversation in which SMP takes place.
+This includes the Secure Session ID (SSID) whose creation is described [here](#non-interactive-auth-message).

 Specifically, the format is:

 ```
 Version (BYTE)